khmelnitskiianton/Language/README.md

 *Standard functions*:

 - `input()`             - function reads one pseudo double number(0.0, -12.3, 100.2133) from stdin.
 Use only in assignment.
 Remember about accuracy, in case of .00: 13.2134 &#8594; 13.21.
 Return: rax - one pseudo double number
 - `print(var x)`        - function of writing one pseudo double number(0.0, -12.3, 100.2133) to stdout.
 Return: rax - 0 - code of ending function.
+Return: rax = 0
+- `puts(..., 0)`        - function of printing string to stdout.
+Args: ascii decimal codes of letters, last arg must be 0 - terminated symbol.
+Return: rax = 0. **WARNING**: if you forget 0 at the end it cause UB!!!.

+> Advice: you can use `man ascii` in terminal for looking to ascii codes.

+*Math functions*:

 - `sqrt(var x)`         - function of calculating root from not negative number. sqrt(2) = 1.41, sqrt(-1) = Error.
 Use FPU.
 Return: rax - one pseudo double number.
-Accuracy depends on settings.
+Accuracy depends on settings. **WARNING**: if number is negative, it will be error with stopping program.
 - `pow(var x, var y)`   - function raises x to y. pow(-3, 3) = -27, pow(2, 3) = 8, pow(2, -1) = 2.
 If y < 0 it returns x, if y not integer, it convert it to integer.
 Return: rax - one pseudo double number.

 > Advise: don't use unassigned variables, language doesn't like them.